Venice: Jewish Ghetto Walking Tour with Synagogues Visit

 • (Pass by)

-Although the museum itself is under restoration and closed to visitors, this exclusive visit offers a rare opportunity to experience the city's Jewish legacy firsthand.
+Although the museum itself is under restoration and closed to visitors, these exclusive visits to the synagogues offer a rare opportunity to experience the city's Jewish legacy firsthand.

 Admission ticket free